 - EXAMS will be given in class.
 They will involve short answers, essays, and multiple choice.
 The best way to prepare for the exams is to come to class, keep up with the readings and complete weekly assignments.
 Make up exams will not be given. - HOMEWORK will be administered online.
-Homework related to readings from the textbook must be completed in sapling.
+Assignments related to readings from the textbook must be completed in Sapling.
 Assignments associated with supplemental readings must be completed in canvas.
-Links and instructions including due dates for all assignments will accessible through canvas.
-You will typically have two assignments due each week.
+Links and instructions, including due dates for all assignments, will be provided in the weekly modules on Canvas.
 Late homework will not be accepted.
 You have multiple days to complete each assignment and it is expected that you provide yourself an appropriate buffer to address unexpected interruptions in your internet service.
 Your lowest homework grade for the quarter will be dropped. - PARTICIPATION Class attendance is required.
 More than two unexcused absences will result in a lower grade for the course.
 You are expected to show up on time and prepared to actively engage in class activities and discussion groups.
 You are also expected to engage in professional behavior at all times.
 This includes listening respectfully to your peers and ensuring that you do not disrupt the classroom environment.
 In class, please make sure your cell phone is off and your laptop is only used for course related work.
 If you plan to use a laptop in class, you must sit in the front row.
 Inappropriate use of technology in class will result in lost participation points.